rbaumgar/monitor-demo-app/application-monitoring.md

 ### Create an APIService

-Create an APIService for the custom metrics for Prometheus Adapter
+Create an APIService for the custom metrics for Prometheus Adapter:

 ```shell
 $ cat <<EOF | oc apply -f -